· · AI

 The Microsoft Copilot Cowork convergence

-This is significant for document organization because it means the structure decisions you make now will serve double duty.
+This is major for document organization because it means the structure decisions you make now will serve double duty.
 Organizations that get their SharePoint metadata, naming conventions, and document formatting right for Claude’s M365 Connector are simultaneously preparing for Copilot Cowork’s cloud-based document access.
 The underlying retrieval mechanics are similar: metadata-driven queries through Microsoft Graph, not folder browsing.
+Same plumbing, different label.

-Organizations that restructure their SharePoint now, before the May launch, will be positioned to use both tools effectively from day one.
-Organizations that wait will hit the same wall twice.
+Organizations that restructure their SharePoint now will be positioned to use both tools effectively from day one.
+Organizations that wait will hit the same painful wall twice.

 Worth discussing for your situation?
 Reach out.